 Live and study in Quito, a city nestled in the Andes more than 9,000 feet above sea level and surrounded by volcanoes.

-Discover the Intag Cloud Forest Reserve, one of the most biologically diverse and threatened ecosystems in the world.
+Witness the conflicts and links between development and natural resource preservation in the Intag Cloud Forest Reserve, one of the most biologically diverse and threatened ecosystems in the world.

 Critical Global Issue of Study

 Three recent semesters of college-level Spanish or equivalent and the ability to follow coursework in Spanish, as assessed by SIT.

 Key Topics of Study